by-nabiha/Mediscan-AI/README.md

 # 🏥 MediScan AI

-**MediScan AI** is a production-ready, AI-powered digital health screening platform designed to assist in preliminary clinical assessment.
-It leverages Computer Vision, NLP, and risk-scoring algorithms to provide fast, intelligent health insights.
+**MediScan AI** is a production-ready, AI-powered digital health screening platform designed for preliminary clinical assessment.
+It combines Computer Vision, NLP, and risk-scoring models to deliver fast and intelligent health insights.

-> ⚠️ **Clinical Disclaimer**
+> ⚠️ **Disclaimer**
-> MediScan AI is not a medical diagnostic tool.
-It is intended only for preliminary screening.
-All outputs must be reviewed by a licensed healthcare professional before making any medical decisions.
+> This system is not a medical diagnostic tool.
+All results must be reviewed by a licensed healthcare professional.

 ---